 It might sound counterintuitive, but spending time outdoors in winter is good for your mental and physical health.
 Taking a brisk walk outside has been found to help with concentration and creativity, improving mood, and helping you get your vitamin D intake, which can be especially difficult in winter.

-Skiing and snowboarding are the obvious choices for winter sports, but there are many cold weather activities for every fitness and skill level, even for the slightly risk averse.
+Skiing and snowboarding are the obvious choices for winter sports, but there are many adventures to take and cold weather activities for every fitness and skill level, even for the slightly risk averse.

 Yoga in the park or by the beach is a quintessential rite of summer, but if you love flowing through your warrior poses and sun salutations with the wind in your face, you don’t necessarily have to roll up the mat and head for a heated studio or home until spring comes back around.
 Snowga (yoga) classes and retreats in the snow have been cropping up all over the country in the past few years, and offer a great low key way to get outside in winter.
 Make it your main activity, or use it as a way to unwind after something more intense like skiing.

 Adventure lovers will find a nice break from the ordinary with ice or snow biking.
 Ice biking involves bikes equipped with special blades (think of a bike on ice skates) to help you glide across frozen lakes, as popularized in Buffalo, New York.
 Snowbiking can be accomplished in a few ways, from a standard bike on fat, treaded tires to a bike mounted on skis that allow you to glide your way down a mountainside.
 Look for this activity at ski resorts around the country, from Idaho to Colorado to Connecticut,